All Episodes

 I've been allowed to talk to it, but I don't own them.

-I think there's some corporate interest.
+I think there are some corporate interests.

-As you know, Art, there's a movie company that wants to do some stuff on Bob, and they're the ones that forked over the money, because this is an expensive proposition to come up with the photos and to get them analyzed.
+As you know, Art, there's a movie company that wants to do some stuff on Bob, and they're the ones that forked over the money because this is an expensive proposition to come up with the photos and to get them analyzed.

 art bell